Contact informationFarm Address:

 Skills Desired: Please send current resume with photo or link to social media account.
 Be sure to have phone numbers for your references.
 Intern should have some knowledge of working on a farm.
 We have long days that start early in the morning and can run into dusk.
 The applicants need to be organized, respectful and clean, in good physical and mental shape and can lift 50 lbs.
 A good sense of humor and passion for life is also needed.
 We want only individuals that have compassion and care for our environment and animals.
 No Smokers.
 No personal pets.

 Meals: Plenty of fruits and vegetables, eggs, goat milk, cows milk and cheese, beans, pork meat, herbs and farm preserved canned, dried,and frozen foods at no cost.
 Interns will have to cook and clean for themselves.
-We do a lot of farm to table meals with guest and share dinner meals on a regular basis.
+We do a farm to table meals with guests and share dinner meals on a regular basis.

 Stipend: Room & Board in a 2bd 2bath mobile home, weekly stipend and food and staples mostly grown by ourselves and a few things you may want from the grocery store.